On the traversability of wormhole solutions in asymptotically safe gravity: The Spherical Case

 Note that, differently from the pseudospherical case, in this case the flare-out condition is satisfied for $\omega_t<-1$, which sets lower limit for phantom-like matter.

 \item Antiscreening condition: as already mentioned in the previous section, this condition is related to ASG and requires that $f(\chi)|_{u \rightarrow u_{0}} > 0$, which gives for our model

-\item The null energy condition: The radial null energy condition for a zero--tidal model can be written directly from Einstein equations (\ref{IEQ-tt-s}) and (\ref{IEQ-rr-s}), in which we substitute the shape function $\tilde{b}(u)$ and the cutoff function $f(u)$, yielding $p_r+\rho>0$ as presented in (\ref{neccondsw}).
+\item The null energy condition: The null energy conditions for a zero--tidal model can be written directly from Einstein equations (\ref{IEQ-tt-s}), (\ref{IEQ-rr-s}) and (\ref{IEQ-pp-s}) in which we substitute the shape function $\tilde{b}(u)$ and the cutoff function $f(u)$, yielding $p_r+\rho>0$ as presented in (\ref{neccondsw}).
+The lateral null energy condition, i.e. $p_l+\rho>0$ was omitted due its length.
+Unlike the pseudospherical case, in the spherical case the radial and lateral null energy conditions differ significantly one from another, as we can see in figure (\ref{nec1L_sw}).
+Such difference contributes enormously to the fact that in the spherical case, as we will see later, there are only a few traversable regions.

 Note that for the three conditions in the spherical wormhole case, differently from the pseudospherical case, the divergence appears when $\omega_t=-2\zeta$.
-However, similarly to the pseudospherical case, the dependence on $\lambda$ is only present on the null energy condition.
+However, similarly to the pseudospherical case, the dependence on $\lambda$ is only present on the null energy conditions.

 \begin{widetext}

 \end{widetext}

 \end{itemize}